fulyaertay/advanced-javascript-projects/README.md

   ### Description

   I created a role playing game using my javascript skills.
 There are one Wizard and three monsters.
-User clicks "Attack" button, the game starts!
+If User clicks "Attack" button, the game starts!
 If you want to play this game, you can click live website link above.

   ### What I Learned?